PA Boat Registration Cost, Renewal & PFBC Steps (2026)

 How much does it cost to register a boat in Pennsylvania?

-Pennsylvania boat registration fees are valid for 2 years and range from $22 for unpowered boats to $52 for motorboats 20 feet and larger.
+Pennsylvania boat registration fees cover a 2-year registration period and range from $22 for unpowered boats to $52 for motorboats 20 feet and larger.
 Motorboats under 16 feet cost $26, and motorboats 16 to 19 feet cost $39.
-These fees do not include agent fees or transaction fees that may be charged by issuing agents.
+These fees do not include agent, title, tax, or transaction-specific charges.

 Does Pennsylvania require registration for non-motorized boats?